cabinz/m3u8-downloader/README.md

-Automation tool for m3u8 video download by MMmpeg.
+It's an automation tool for m3u8 video downloading with MMmpeg.

 # Dependencies